 The preceeding examples are liquid fuel powered APU’s.
 Batteries and Solar Cells are also used for auxiliary power where the power demands are small.
 An airplane APU used to start the engine will need to pack a much bigger punch than a solar APU on a camper.

-Tutco-Farnam has decades of experience designing and manufacturing electric air heaters for temperature and humidity control.
+Tutco-Farnam has decades of experience designing and manufacturing electric air heaters for temperature and humidity control devices.
 Contact a representative with your unique project requirements and see what Tutco-Farnam can do for you.